-7. Under current law, interest, including any accrued OID, on the 2024 Bonds, is exempt from income taxation by the Commonwealth of Virginia.
+4. Under current law, interest, including accrued OID, on the Bonds is exempt from income taxation by the Commonwealth of Virginia.

 The opinions set forth above are based on current law, which is subject to change.
 Such opinions are further based on our knowledge of facts as of the date hereof.
-Our services as bond counsel to the Authority have been limited to delivering the foregoing opinions based on our review of such proceedings and documents as we deem necessary to approve the validity of the 2024 Bonds and the tax-exempt status of the interest thereon.
-Our services have not included financial or other non-legal advice.
-We express no opinion herein as to the financial resources of the Authority or the City, the ability or willingness of the City to make payments under the Cooperation Agreement or the accuracy or completeness of any information, including the Authority's Preliminary Official Statement dated June 13, 2024, and its Official Statement dated June 20, 2024, that may have been relied upon by anyone in making the decision to purchase 2024 Bonds.
+Our services as bond counsel to the City have been limited to delivering the foregoing opinions based on our review of such proceedings and documents as we deem necessary to approve the validity of the Bonds and the tax-exempt status of the interest thereon.
+Our services have not included any financial or other non-legal advice.
+We express no opinion herein as to the financial resources of the City, its ability to provide for payment of the Bonds or the accuracy or completeness of any information, including the City's Preliminary Official Statement dated July 16, 2024, and its Official Statement dated July 24, 2024, that may have been relied upon by anyone in making the decision to purchase Bonds.
 We assume no duty to update or supplement these opinions to reflect any facts or circumstances that may hereafter come to our attention or to reflect any changes in any law or the interpretation thereof that may hereafter occur or become effective.